 I work in secondary care in an orthopaedic triage service.
-I’d like to consider doing some clinics as an FCP in primary care as well.
+I would like to consider doing some clinics as an FCP in primary care as well.
 What can I do to get ready for these opportunities?

-If you are already working in an MSK advanced practice role or service, you should be able to map your experiences and learning to the four pillars of advanced practice [NEEDS LINK/EXPLANATION].
-There are country-specific documents available here: SEE OUR COUNTRY-SPECIFIC GUIDANCE.
+If you are already working in a musculoskeletal (MSK) advanced practice role or service, you should be able to map your experiences and learning to the four pillars of advanced practice.
+There are also country-specific documents available in our local FCP career guidance.

-Your experience for the clinical pillar will be focused on your current area of work in secondary care.
-You may therefore have further work to do to ensure you are able to work at an FCP or advanced practice level in primary care.
+Your experience for the clinical pillar will be focused on your current area in secondary care.
+Therefore, you may have further steps to take to ensure you are able to work at an FCP or advanced practice level in primary care.

 Steps you can take to prepare for an FCP role